microsoft/Kusto-Query-Language/doc/setintersectfunction.md

+---
+title: set_intersect() - Azure Data Explorer
+description: This article describes set_intersect() in Azure Data Explorer.
+services: data-explorer
+author: orspod
+ms.author: orspodek
+ms.reviewer: rkarlin
+ms.service: data-explorer
+ms.topic: reference
+ms.date: 06/02/2019
+---
 # set_intersect()

-Returns a `dynamic` (JSON) array of the set of all distinct values that are in all arrays - (arr1 âˆ© arr2 âˆ© ...).
+Returns a `dynamic` array of the set of all distinct values that are in all arrays - (arr1 ∩ arr2 ∩ ...).

 **Syntax**